 Football/Rugby kit (as necessary) also includes coloured house socks, football/Rugby boots and shin pads.

-No earrings, watches or jewellery to be worn.
+No earrings, watches or jewellery to be worn during PE.
 (Only new earrings should be covered for the initial 6 week period.)
+Please only have your child's ear pierced during the summer break.

 Star Awards are given out for the whole school on Friday mornings in Celebration assembly.
-Children are given certificates for a wide variety of reasons, such as being a good citizen or friend, being healthy, listening to other children’s opinions and, of course, for hard work.
+Children are given certificates for a wide variety of reasons, such as being a good citizen or friend, being healthy, listening to other children’s opinions and, of course, for hard work and effort.

 On sports day the children compete in their House teams and will need to wear a polo shirt in their House colour.
 House points are added up over the year and at the end of the school term the overall winning team is presented with the House Cup to which they attach their House coloured ribbons.

 The classes go on a variety of school trips each year, usually involving travel by coach to a venue in support of their curriculum work.
-When in Year 4 the children are offered the opportunity to attend a 3 day residential visit to Stubbington Study Centre and Year 5/6 children are offered the opportunity each year to take part in a 5 day residential visit to PGL.
+When in Year 4 the children are offered the opportunity to attend a 3 day residential visit, usually to Stubbington Study Centre, and Year 5 children are offered the opportunity each year to take 3 days, usually to the IOW.
+Year 6 children are offered a 5 day residential activity break.
+Year 3 pupils are offered the opportunity to attend an overnight camping event which is held in the summer in the school grounds.
 In order for school trips to take place, it is necessary for us to ask parents to contribute towards the cost.
-We do rely on the help of parents to assist with school trips, so if you would like to help then please see the school office about obtaining a DBS check.
+We do rely on the help of parents to assist with school trips, so if you would like to help then please see the school office about obtaining a DBS check and completing the volunteer pack/application.

 We offer a variety of after school clubs, which are refreshed each term and open to all children.
-The list of the clubs on offer is usually sent home during the last few days of the preceding term, this allows you to select the clubs you'd like your child to attend.
+The list of the clubs on offer will be sent home during the first few days of the term and clubs usually start two weeks after start of term.
 Visit our clubs page for more information.

-Children in Lower School take part in the production at Christmas time.
-Children in Upper School take part in the summer production.
-Parents are offered tickets to these productions at the appropriate time of year.
+All Lower School children take part in the production at Christmas time.
+All Upper School children take part in the summer production.
+Parents are offered tickets to these productions at the appropriate time of year, for one afternoon performance and one evening performance.

 Although the school is not formally linked to the church, we do have close ties to St Thomas C of E Church in Woolton Hill and Rev. Christine Dale.
-The whole school attends church services to celebrate Harvest Festival, Christmas and Easter.
+The whole school attends church services to celebrate Harvest, Christmas Easter, and Year 6 Leavers.
 If you wish to withdraw your child from religious assemblies you must write to the headteacher.

 Click here for more information.